samuelhilpert/eduvmstore-ui/project_installation_and_configuration.md

 ```bash
 devstack/clean.sh
 ```
-If you want to test a new branch, don't forget to change it in the local.con
+If you want to test a new branch, don't forget to change it in the local.conf

 ## Installation Guide for Kolla-Ansible (recommended for production)
 [Kolla-Ansible](https://docs.openstack.org/kolla-ansible/latest/) is a production-ready OpenStack deployment tool